Name

 Description

-sg_get_disk_io_stats returns the disk IO stored in the kernel which holds the amount of data transferred since bootup.
-On some platforms, such as Solaris 7, this value is stored in a 32bit int, so wraps around when it reaches 4GB.
-Other platforms, such as Solaris 8, hold the value in a 64bit int, which wraps somewhere near 17 million terabytes.
+On some platforms, such as Solaris 7, the kernel value is stored in a 32bit int, so wraps around when it reaches 4GB.
+Other platforms, such as Solaris 8 (and most other modern systems), hold the value in a 64bit int, which wraps somewhere near 17 million terabytes.
+The sg_get_disk_io_stats_diff() function and the sg_get_disk_io_stats_diff_between() function care about these overflows and try to detect overflows when the diff is calculated.

 Return Values